You Don't Need to Be a "Game of Thrones" Expert to Watch "House of the Dragon"

-HBO's much-anticipated prequel to "Game of Thrones," new series "House of the Dragon," is nearly here, three years after the original show aired its divisive final season.
-The prequel series is being heavily promoted as an extension of the "Game of Thrones" world, but can you watch "House of the Dragon" even if you're not a "GOT" aficionado?
+HBO's much-anticipated prequel to "Game of Thrones," new series "House of the Dragon," is here, three years after the original show aired its divisive final season.
+The prequel series has been heavily promoted as an extension of the "Game of Thrones" world, but can you watch "House of the Dragon" even if you're not a "GOT" aficionado?

 The most likely answer is twofold: yes, you can definitely tune into "House of the Dragon" without watching "Game of Thrones," but you'll probably get more out of it if you've viewed "Game of Thrones" first.
 "House of the Dragon" does take place in the same universe as "Game of Thrones," but it's set centuries earlier.
 It's not based on a novel in George R.R.
 Martin's original A Song of Ice and Fire series, but instead it takes from "Fire and Blood," a companion book narrating the rise and fall of House Targaryen.
 Since it's a prequel (and a relatively distant one at that), not a sequel, it's not as if there are plot threads or characters from "Game of Thrones" that you need to be up to speed on before tuning into the new show.